wood pillar | Nguyên Như

 a cap and muddy lines of poetry

-Shoulders the like of hardened gravel through the noise
+Shoulders the like of hardened gravel through the nois

 a fitful September moon